dmcclure/double-up/README.md

 A game of double or nothing.
 This Node.js application exposes a REST API to create and play a game of Double Up.

-The dealer draws a card and the player must select one of four face down cards hoping to beat the dealer.
+The dealer draws a card and the player must select one of three face down cards hoping to beat the dealer.

 If the player's card beats the dealer's card, their balance doubles.